 Other Winners & Records

 James Wade’s victory in 2007 was easily one of the highlights of his career.
 He eventually beat Terry Jenkins in the final, 18-7 at a time when it could be argued that Taylor was at his most dominant.
-Wade has been able to make 5 other Matchplay finals in total, unfortunately losing them all.
-4 of those were to Taylor and the other was to van Gerwen in 2015.
+Wade has been able to make five other Matchplay finals in total, unfortunately losing them all.
+Four of those were to Taylor and the other was to van Gerwen in 2015.

 As you can imagine, it’s Taylor who makes all the headline again when it comes to the highest averages.
 His highest and the tournaments highest came in 2010 in a Last 32 game between Barrie Bates, scoring a 114.99 average winning the match 10-6.
 Taylor was also the only person to average over 100 in all in his games en route to victory in 2010, which he repeated in 2011 and again in 2013.